mvolkmann/blog/src/lua.md

 p1 = p1 or default_value
 …
 end

-Functions don’t specify the type they return or even if they do return a value.
-Functions must use the return keyword to return a value.

 Are there recommended Lua linters and code formatters that run outside of VS Code?